 The instructional text is placed right after the objectives and contains all the information that you will need to learn in order to meet them.
 The text is cross-referenced to the objectives.
-You can easily find these references in the outer margin.
+You can easily find these references in the outer margin (as indicated to the right of this paragraph).
 They indicate the beginning of the text which covers the specified objective.

 In the instructional text, new terms and key concepts are highlighted to stand out from the rest of the text and thus attract your attention.
-They are again reinforced in a summary at the end of the module.
-In case of large modules, a few summaries are used.
-They are distributed throughout the text so that it is broken into smaller parts that will be easier for you to learn.
+They are again reinforced in summaries throughout the module (except during short modules, where only one summary is present at the end).

 Occasionally, the instructional text is supplemented with a sidenote.
-Sidenotes are placed in the outer margin and the text they refer to is marked with an asterisk (\).
-Usually, sidenotes specify references to other sections of the same module, other modules or other courses.
+Sidenotes are placed in the outer margin, and the text they refer to is marked with an asterisk (\).
+Typically, sidenotes specify references to other sections of the same module, other modules or other courses.
 This will help you integrate individual modules and courses in one logical set.
-Other sidenotes provide supporting information, like the typical value of the operating parameter discussed in the instructional text.
+Other sidenotes provide supporting information, like the typical value of the operating parameter being discussed in the instructional text.
 The purpose is to help you understand the main concepts or emphasize their importance.
 You are not required to remember any information included in the sidenotes.

-3. Assignment.
+3. Assignment